TIBCOSoftware/snappydata/docs/howto.md

 ```

 <a id="howto-splitmode"></a>
-### How to Access SnappyData store from an Existing Spark Installation using split mode
+### How to Access SnappyData store from an Existing Spark Installation using Smart Connector

-If you have an existing Apache Spark installation, you can use SnappyData cluster as a store to create and store data in tables.
-In this case, Spark executors and SnappyStore form independent clusters.
-When SnappyData is used in split mode, the Apache Spark cluster gets access to the store catalog (through the driver node).
-When accessing partitioned data, all access is automatically parallelized between Spark executors and SnappyData nodes.
+SnappyData when used as a smart connector allows the user to work with the Snappydata store cluster from any compatible Spark distribution(Apache Spark 2.0.x).
+The Spark cluster executes in its own independent JVM processes and connects to SnappyData as a Spark data source.
+This is no different than how Spark applications today work with stores like Cassandra, Hbase, etc.

 For more information on Split mode, refer to the [deployment](http://snappydatainc.github.io/snappydata/deployment/#split-cluster-mode) section of documentation

 **Code Example:**
-The code example for split mode is in [SplitModeApplicationExample.scala](https://github.com/SnappyDataInc/snappydata/blob/SNAP-1090/examples/src/main/scala/org/apache/spark/examples/snappydata/SplitModeApplicationExample.scala) The code below shows how to initialize a SparkSession to use it in split mode.
+The code example for split mode is in [SplitModeApplicationExample.scala](https://github.com/SnappyDataInc/snappydata/blob/SNAP-1090/examples/src/main/scala/org/apache/spark/examples/snappydata/SplitModeApplicationExample.scala)

+**Configure a SnappySession**: The code below shows how to initialize a SparkSession to use it in split mode.
 Here the property `snappydata.store.locators` instructs the Spark to start SnappyData accessor process to read the SnappyData catalog.

 ```
     val spark: SparkSession = SparkSession